Jake & Amy: Plot

-It's the big day for Jake (Andy Samberg) and Amy (Melissa Fumero) but the wedding does not go as planned when Amy's veil is ruined and the venue is forced to be evacuated when someone calls Jake to inform him he has a bomb in the venue.
+It is the wedding day of Jake (Andy Samberg) and Amy (Melissa Fumero).
+The wedding does not go as planned when Amy's veil is ruined and the venue is forced to be evacuated when someone calls Jake with a bomb threat for the venue.
 The person got the address when Boyle (Joe Lo Truglio) posted the venue's address in the newspaper.

-To Jake's and Amy's dismay, Amy's ex-boyfriend Teddy (Kyle Bornheimer) is the leader of the bomb squad who will handle the bomb.
-Jake, Amy and Boyle try to find suspects that could've done it and discover that the culprit was a criminal (Kyle Gass) Amy arrested in the past who planted a bomb in the vents and they arrest him.
-However, the bomb remains in the venue and they're told the wedding won't happen that day.
-Terry (Terry Crews) has to fix the veil and he and Rosa (Stephanie Beatriz) take a cab driven by a woman named Alicia (Gina Rodriguez), whom Terry tries to hook Rosa up with.
+To Jake's and Amy's dismay, Amy's ex-boyfriend Teddy (Kyle Bornheimer) is the leader of the bomb squad that will handle the bomb.
+Jake, Amy, and Boyle try to find suspects, and discover that the culprit was a criminal (Kyle Gass) Amy had arrested in the past, and that he planted a bomb in the vents.
+They arrest him, but the bomb remains in the venue and they are told the wedding cannot happen that day.
+Terry (Terry Crews) has to fix the veil; he and Rosa (Stephanie Beatriz) take a cab driven by a woman named Alicia (Gina Rodriguez), whom Terry tries to hook Rosa up with.

 Holt (Andre Braugher) receives an email informing him if he has successfully been appointed Commissioner, and holds off reading it out of fear.
 To compensate for the wedding, Boyle organizes the precinct to be the wedding ceremony.
 Holt officiates the wedding and Teddy helps bringing in the rings with a robot, to compensate for the venue.
 Jake and Amy are officially married.
 While celebrating at the bar, Holt tells the precinct that he got the results for the Commissioner campaign.
 He reads it and makes a gesture, leaving the precinct confused as to whether or not he got the position.